Smoking Fish

 Hot Smoking Fish at Home

-When using a few levels of smokesticks insert the upper row first, then after 5-10 minutes the lower one, then the lowest one.
-If all three levels were placed in a smokehouse at the same time, the upper most row will get the least of the available heat during drying.
-On the other hand it will get the most moisture which it will gather from the smokesticks below.
-Large heavy fish must be heat dried in a smokehouse before the smoke is applied.
+When using a few levels of smokesticks insert the upper row first, then after 5-10 minutes, the lower one, and then the lowest one.
+If all three levels were placed in a smokehouse at the same time, the uppermost row would get the least of the available heat during drying.
+On the other hand, it will get the most moisture which it will gather from the smokesticks below.
+Large, heavy fish must be heat-dried in a smokehouse before the smoke is applied.
 This hardens the fish and prevents them from falling down into the fire.
 A security screen should be positioned above the fire to catch any fish that might break free.
-Keep in mind that fat fish when hot smoked will drip some oil.
+Keep in mind that fat fish, when hot smoked, will drip some oil.
 If this oil drips into hot embers, the flames will shoot up and might even reach the fish above.
-Place an oil collecting aluminum foil pan between the fish and smoking wood.
-It may be placed on security screen.
+Place an oil-collecting aluminum foil pan between the fish and the smoking wood.
+It may be placed on a security screen.

 • 1st hour- gradually increase the temperature to 158° F (70° C) to dry the fish.